bcgov/wordpress/deployments/kustomize/README.md

 # WordPress deployments
 *All commands are given from root of the repository.

-## OpenShift template deployments are deprecated
-**Warning**  Use of the OpenShift templates including image builds and deployments will be deprecated in favour of using Kustomize deployments.
-Refer to [OpenShift Template Deployment](https://github.com/bcgov/wordpress/tree/bb8fd6066bcc2087605c50f941b8b906dc0e9b61/openshift/templates)

 ## Local deployment with Docker
 [Deploying WordPress with Docker Compose](../../dev/README.md)